nsquare/nsquare.github.io/index.md

 Hi there !

 My name is Nilpa Jha.
-Currently I am working as Senior Data Scientist (Visual Intelligence at Ikea).
+I have worked as Senior Research Data Scientist (Visual Intelligence at Ikea).
 Previously I had worked at Myntra.com to build AI applications, GAN generated design and curation for fashion-Tech.
 Check out [here](http://www.livemint.com/Companies/tchtq74FOkMM43szMIHh0M/At-Myntra-machines-tell-designers-how-to-make-clothes.html) about the cool things our team was working on!

 My interest Area are: